 We had our first slice of Olympic Games action at Amsterdam 1928 when a freight ship arrived in the Dutch capital delivering the US

-We also remain committed to supporting the Olympic Torch Relay, which provides a unique opportunity to share values of unity, pride, optimism and inspiration with people
+Did you know?
+Since 1992, we’ve also supported the Olympic Torch Relay, which provides a unique opportunity to share

 We're committed to being an active member of our local communities, and to making a positive difference through our involvement in various programmes, including Coca-Cola Zero Bikes, Thank You Fund and Sport for LIFE.